teja2134/HALF_ADDER/README.md

 STEP:4 Type the File Name and module name and Click Next and then finish button.
 Type the code and save it.

-STEP:5 Select the run simulation adn then run Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the run simulation and then run Behavioral Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.